About Us

 Conducting Research, Generating Evidence

-Our research is conducted in developing countries in partnership with ministries of health and local public health institutions, peripheral health facilities and frontline health workers.
-We utilize the local work force and a blend of local and international expertise to design, customize, and implement low-cost and culturally acceptable solutions to prevent illness and deaths among the world’s most vulnerable women and their infants.
+Our research is conducted in partnership with ministries of health and local public health institutions, peripheral health facilities and frontline health workers.
+Together, we design, customize, and implement low-cost and culturally acceptable solutions to prevent illness and deaths among the world’s most vulnerable women and their infants.